Photo: Dietmar Rabich / Wikimedia Commons

 Price: AUD 700–5,000/night (~€425–3,040) | Location: 1 Barangaroo Ave, Barangaroo

-Crown Sydney (2020, the extraordinary 271-meter tower on the new Barangaroo waterfront development) is Sydney’s newest luxury tower — the extraordinary harbour views (from the northern side of the tower, the view encompasses the entire harbour mouth, the Opera House, and the Bridge in a panoramic sweep that rivals the Park Hyatt’s close-up view with the scale of a penthouse), the Nobu restaurant (the finest in the Sydney hotel scene), and the extraordinary pool and spa.
+Crown Sydney (2020, a 271-meter tower on the new Barangaroo waterfront development) is Sydney’s newest luxury tower — the harbour views (from the northern side of the tower, the view encompasses the entire harbour mouth, the Opera House, and the Bridge in a panoramic sweep that rivals the Park Hyatt’s close-up view with the scale of a penthouse), the Nobu restaurant (the best in the Sydney hotel scene), and a well-regarded pool and spa.

 Capella Sydney — Heritage Grandeur